jedireza/flux-store/README.md

 # flux-store

-The missing store for vanilla Flux.
+The missing store for Flux.

 ## Install